 Whether you’re training your pup to become a competitor or you just want to make sure he’s healthy, integrating “superfoods” into his diet is a good start.
 They have incredible health benefits along with superior nutritional content to most other foods.
-If you’re not sure how to begin, we can give you a head start.
-Let’s look at what constitutes a superfood, and a few of the most popular for dogs.
+If you’re not sure how to begin, here’s a quick rundown of some superfoods for your dog:

 What is a Superfood?

 Foods that have high nutritional content and low caloric value are typically considered superfoods.
 Although there isn’t a specific ratio to look for, many foods offer a clear advantage when it comes to comparing nutrition and calories.
 Superfoods for people are not necessarily the same ones that can be given to dogs, however, so we listed some superfoods with your pup in mind below.

 Most dogs loves to chew on bones.
 The type of bone doesn’t matter to pups as long as they have something to gnaw on.
 If you’re worried about wasting the potential health benefits, there are perfectly eligible replacements for typical bones out there.
 For example, carrots can make a great alternative to bones.
 Most dogs love carrots because of their crunchy and sweet flavor.
 They also happen to be loaded with vitamins for pups, including Vitamin C, Carotenoids, fiber, magnesium, and potassium.

 Believe it or not, fish is a particularly useful superfood for dogs.
 Salmon, sardines, anchovies, herring, and other oily fish can be a great supplement to your pup’s diet.
 Abundant with Omega-3 fatty acids, these fish are especially good for dogs with inflammatory issues like arthritis.
 Not only that, but fish is also great for dogs’ skin and coats.